LorenzoPiu/aPrioriDNS/data/README.md

 This folder contains a dataset used as a reference to test the library.
 The dataset was extracted from a DNS simulation of a [lifted non-premixed hydrogen jet flame](https://blastnet.github.io/jung2021.html) [1].

-The original snapshot of this flame is available on [Blastnet]()[2, 3] The domain was reduced to a size of 200x200x100 grid points, without changing the formatting.
+The original snapshot of this flame is available on [Blastnet](https://blastnet.github.io) [2, 3] The domain was reduced to a size of 200x200x100 grid points, without changing the formatting.

 <p align="center">
   <img src="https://raw.githubusercontent.com/LorenzoPiu/Images/refs/heads/main/Lifted_H2_subset%20asymmetric_2.png" width="100%">
 </p>

+## License

 All datasets provided on BLASTNet are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/))

 ## Bibliography